elpollouk/Itokawa/docs/guides/raspberrypi.md

 cd Itokawa
 ```

 Then we need to fetch the dependencies and build the code.
-This step will take a few minutes, so you have plenty of time to make a cup of tea.
+This step will take a few minutes, so you have plenty of time to go and make a cup of tea.
 ```
 npm run prod-update
 ```
-You can run this command again to perform a manual update any time you wish.
+You can run this command again to perform a manual update any time you wish and should be much quicker.

 Finally, connect your command station (e.g. an eLink) to the Raspberry Pi and start Itokawa:
 ```
 npm start
 ```

-You should now be able to connect to your Raspberry Pi via the host name you configued earlier, e.g. [http://itokawa:8080](http://itokawa:8080).
+You should now be able to connect to your Raspberry Pi via the URL displayed in the outpu, e.g. [http://itokawa:8080](http://itokawa:8080).
 You can verify that the command station has been detected correctly by viewing the details in the about screen.

 ### Enable Auto-Start (optional)

+_TO DO_

 ### Configure Port Number (optional)